ratchet-stpup/CinnamonTools/Applets/0dyseus@CustomCinnamonMenu/HELP.md

 These options are meant for debugging purposes (to see the console output after opening/closing a program to detect possible errors).
 Instead of opening a terminal to launch a program of which one might not know its command, one can do it directly from the menu and in just one step.
 Options to run from a terminal an application listed on the menu can be found on the applications context menu and can be hidden/shown from this applet settings window.

 By default, these options will use the system's default terminal emulator (**x-terminal-emulator** on Debian based distros).
 Any other terminal emulator can be specified inside the settings window of this applet, as long as said emulator has support for the **-e** argument.
 I did my tests with **gnome-terminal**, **xterm** and **terminator**.
 Additional arguments could be passed to the terminal emulator, but it's not supported by me.

 ***

+### Favorites handling

+- If the favorites box is **displayed**, favorites can be added/removed from the context menu for applications and by dragging and dropping applications to/from the favorites box.
+    **Note:** To remove a favorite, drag a favorite outside the favorites box into any part of the menu.
+- If the favorites box is **hidden** and the favorites category is enabled, favorites can be added/removed from the context menu for applications and by dragging and dropping applications to the favorites category.
+Its simple, if a favorite is dragged into the favorites category, the favorite will be removed.
+If what you drag into the favorites category is a non bookmarked application, then that application will be added to the favorites.
+    **Note:** The favorites category will update its content after changing to another category and going back to the favorites category.

+***